nikomatsakis/rustconf-2021/content/index.md

 ???

-The first big step was 1.0, in 2015, where we showed that the basic approach of Rust -- ownership and borrowing -- worked.
+If you think back to 2015, when we shipped 1.0, we showed that Rust actualy *can work*.
+This what had seemed like a pie-in-the-sky research effort could actually be used to ship production sytems.

 --
 * 2021: Critical adoption, sustainability ✅